 We are always in a hurry to tick off our bucket list, however, I will suggest you reserve at least 5-7 days to plan and explore beautiful Majuli.
 Either you can arrive in Guwahati or Jorhat from your source location and then plan an onward journey to Majuli.

 If your travel plan falls between November to April, I will suggest you visit Kaziranga national park and witness the exclusive Rhinoceros.
 We have a detailed post on Kaziranga Itinerary for your reference.

-History of Majuli in short: In the age of 16th centuries Majuli was a long and narrow piece of land being called as “Majoli (land in the middle of two parallel rivers).”
-It was also named as Ratnapur, the capital of powerful Chutia Kingdom.
-Later, during a massive flood and earthquake, Brahmaputra River changed its shaped and formed the 880 square kilometer Island.
+History of Majuli in short: In the age of 16th centuries Majuli was a long and narrow piece of land being called “Majoli (land in the middle of two parallel rivers).”
+It was also named Ratnapura, the capital of the powerful Chutia Kingdom.
+Later, during a massive flood and earthquake, the Brahmaputra River changed its shape and formed the 880 square kilometers island.

-From the past Majuli is well known for its culture and later Srimanta Sankardeva established Satras in Majuli which symbolize the Island as an essential ethical region of India.
-For the first time in India, Majuli Island becomes the first ever Island to be declared as a district in 2016.
+In the past Majuli is well known for its culture and later Srimanta Sankardeva established Satras in Majuli which symbolize the Island as an essential ethical region of India.
+For the first time in India, Majuli Island becomes the first-ever Island to be declared as a district in 2016.

 FROM SIVASAGAR TO MAJULI

 Back in August 2018, I started my journey from my home city, Sivasagar to this beautiful River Island.
 I had an alternate road to Majuli across Dibrugarh but decided to follow the shortest path through Jorhat in favour of lower travel cost.

 It was, of course, an 85 km long journey, and I needed 3 hours to reach my Destination Island.
 I want to divide the full journey into two-part.
 The first part of the trip from home to Nimati Ghat was a road journey following by water travel.